Durham Outpost

 [733 AGS] Business in Gallic Border Words: Risks and Profits

-ALESIA -- 733 AGS -- The Second Gallic War made conducting business hazardous all around the Gallic Border Worlds.
+ALESIA -- 733 AGS -- The Second Gallic Civil War made conducting business hazardous all around the Gallic Border Worlds.
 New threats are not directly related to the military conflict between Gallia and the Council.
 Instead, the war gave rise to unprecedented increase of piracy in all Border Worlds, except for Lorraine.
 Criminal activity is on the rise even in the well-protected Core Systems.
 Using the war and chaos associated with it, Gallic Brigands, Corse and other groups gained access to new ships and weaponry, and gained opportunities to increase their numbers by rallying recruits from Council-controlled worlds of Marne and Quillan.

 As a result, most financial institutions refuse insurance for any shipments going to and from the Core Worlds.
 Even if they do, insurance is so expensive that only a few shippers are able to afford it.
 As of now, the only efficient way to protect cargo is hiring Gallic Navy escort.
 Presence of Navy fighters usually scares pirates away, however, the Navy has many other duties to perform.
 Government promises to increase Police presence in the area, however, increased numbers of Police does not guarantee presence of their ships in the areas where pirates are going to attack.
 According to the reports from Briancon and Gap installations in Languedoc, some police patrols deliberately avoid patrolling areas where commercial transports are present and where pirate attacks are most likely to occur.